Hanirudh/OASIS_INFOBYTE/README.md

 # OASIS_INFOBYTE
-This Repository is regarding the Internship Tasks giving by the OASIS INFOBYTE COMPANY
+This Repository is a collection of some machine learning models, Which I built them for understanding the concepts of regression,classification